Manitary/mugiwait/README.md

 - `-l` select the log directory (default: `logs`)
 - `-d` run with additional logging (debug)
-- `-i` use Imgur as source of links instead of Github (use the links in `src/resources/commentfaces.py`)
+- `-i` send Imgur links instead of uploading image files (use the links in `src/resources/commentfaces.py`)
+- `-g` send Github links instead of uploading image files (use the same assets as [r/anime][r/anime github])

+Note: Imgur/Github links will not display if the user disable link previews.

 ## How to use